FHantke/brave-browser-wiki/Brave-Wallet-developer-information.md

 The Brave wallet implements BIP-32 (HD wallet), BIP-39 (Mnemonic keywords), BIP-43 (Multipurpose HD wallet structure), and BIP-44 (Multicurrency and multi account wallets).

+1. Generate mnemonic words from random 128-256bits (BIP39 https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki)
+2. Generate seed (512 bits) from the mnemonic words in step 1 with an empty passphrase (salt `mnemonic`) using PBKDF2 (BIP39).
+Note: The test vectors use passphrase TREZOR (salt `mnemonicTREZOR`).
+3. Use the seed to generate the master key / root key (256bits) and master chain code (256 bits) (BIP32 https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki)
+4. Use the master private key above to generate a master public key using secp256k1
+5. Derive the extended private key and public key at least with 3 hardened derivations and 1 normal derivation from master keys before we can use the keys (BIP44 https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) m / purpose' / coin_type' / account' / change / address_index Where purpose’ is 44' coin_type’ is 60' (See https://github.com/satoshilabs/slips/blob/master/slip-0044.md#registered-coin-types for example Ethereum is 60’ and Ethereum Classic is 61’ Bitcoin is 0’, Binance Smart Contract is 519’, Binance is 714’).
+Note that MetaMask uses 60’ for the key path no matter which networks you add.
+We do the same for compatibility. account’ is : 0' change is: 0

+Account 0
+Private key: m/44'/60'/0'/0/0
+Public key: M/44'/60'/0'/0/0

+…

+Account N
+Private key: m/44'/60'/0'/N/0
+Public key: M/44'/60'/0'/N/0

 The mnemonic words are encrypted with AES-GCM symmetric encryption and stored in preferences with the user passphrase.

 Which account paths are created / derived are stored in preferences as well.
 We will support discovery of them when restoring too via https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#account-discovery